I make a percentage of money off the affiliate links provided in this post at no additional cost to you; thank you for your support.

-I started with buying a pack of 4, clear acrylic bins.
-My idea was to put our fresh produce in them on the shelf that was most easily accessible.
-This would not only eliminate the waste that was happening before, but also encourage better snacking.
+I started with buying a pack of 4 clear acrylic bins.
+My idea was to put our fresh produce on the shelf that was most easily accessible.
+This would not only eliminate the waste that was happening before but also encourage better snacking.

 I love the lazy susan on the bottom shelf for my condiments because NOTHING gets lost.
 I can easily access any of the items or even take the whole lazy susan out.
 It's a great use of space!

 I intentionally left an entire shelf open for leftovers and meal-prepped meals.
 We meal prep a lot and love the glass containers that we use!
 We have two packages because we use so many!

 While this was the PERFECT solution for my fridge, it might not be for yours.
 You truly have to look at what you CONSISTENTLY buy and make sure there is a place in the fridge for that.
 (If possible, in a container).

 If you always have yogurt on hand, where will this be stored?